"WARM, SASSY DIVA"

 In addition to her acclaimed portrayals of Fanny Brice and Sylvia Fine (Danny & Sylvia), Kimberly is creating a niche for herself playing a vast amount of other historical Broads of the early 20th century, most recently Lillian Hellman (Little Wars), Kathleen "Kick" Kennedy (28 Marchant), Marguerite Taylor, Laurette Taylor's daughter (What Was Lost) and Susan B. Anthony (Onward Victoria).

-Kimberly can also be heard on the One Night With Fanny Brice cast album, Carols for a Cure #18 (Something Rotten track) and Love is Love by Larry Kirchner.
+Kimberly can also be heard on the One Night With Fanny Brice cast album, Carols for a Cure #18 (Something Rotten track) and Love is Love by Larry Kirchner, as well as various demo albums.

 A woman of many talents, Kimberly has worked as a backstage Broadway wardrobe dresser on over 20 Broadway shows including Something Rotten, Cinderella, Cabaret and The Lion King.
 She is the Executive Producer/Creator of the informational Broadway website Broadwayblogspot.com, and is a Performing Arts Consultant providing expert advice & inspiration in the of form of personal coaching, workshops, webinars, blog features, interviews, and masterclasses.